 Last but definitely not least, please consider fasting and praying the week before the event.

 Thank you for choosing to be a part of this special day.
-We will do our best to keep you informed of any changes.
+We will do our best to keep you informed of any changes that may occur.

 Pastor Pete & Melody